 As his family prepares for a Christmas vacation to Paris, Kevin McCallister (Macaulay Culkin) gets accidentally left behind.
 While home alone, hence the title, Kevin tries to outsmart the two criminals trying to ransack his family's house.
-Kevin was initially criticized for his mischievousness — but it ultimately saves the day.
+Kevin is initially criticized for his mischievousness — but that quality ultimately saves the day.

 'The Incredibles' (2004)

 When they're not suiting up and saving the world, the family in "The Incredibles" are doing laundry and homework.
 They're almost normal — but not quite, and that's why they've been tasked with taking down villains.
 This classic movie and its sequel feature America's favorite superhero family.

 This road trip movie stars Cedric the Entertainer, Vanessa Williams, Bow Wow, Solange Knowles and Steve Harvey as estranged family members heading on a road trip from California to Missouri for a reunion.

 Moana (Auli'i Cravalho) is a princess of a Pacific island that no one ever leaves — but she wants to.
 The daring teenager hopes to save her community by sailing away and embarking on an ancestral quest.
 Music by Lin-Manuel Miranda punctuates her journey.
 After seeing this movie, which co-stars Dwyane Johnson as a demigod, you'll say, "You're welcome."

 Journey into Shrek's swamp — actually, on second thought, best not to.
 This Scottish ogre, voiced by Mike Meyers, hates visitors on his land.
 Follow, instead, as Shrek falls in love with the princess Fiona (Cameron Diaz).

 'Ramona and Beezus' (2010)